 - Adelaide Hills Gourmet Tasting Private Tour – this private tour visits a good selection of food, beverage and other attractions.
 Pick up is from Adelaide.

-- Public Transport – It is possible to get to Hahndorf by public bus, but this is really only an option if you want to spend the whole day exploring the town.
+- Public Transport – It is possible to get to Hahndorf by public bus, but this is only an option if you want to spend the whole day exploring the town.
 There are taxis available for short trips around the area.
 Catch bus 864 from bus stop D1 on the north side of Currie Street.
 For more details see the Adelaide Metro website.

 Adelaide Itinerary Day Three

 Today you will be exploring the suburbs of Adelaide and I have two suggestions, Glenelg or Port Adelaide.
 Both are easy to access by public transport and both have enough to do to keep you busy for the whole day if you wish.